 Pay attention to health and safety

-It doesn’t matter whether you work in an office, a cafe, a hospital or a building site, there are always risks.
+It doesn’t matter whether you work in an office, a cafe, a hospital, or a building site, there are always risks.
 Some jobs are more dangerous than others, but don’t assume that you’re immune to injury just because you’re based in an office.
-Health and safety isn’t the most riveting of conversation pieces, but it is important.
+Health and safety aren’t the most riveting of conversation pieces, but it is important.
 If you have an accident at work, and it occurs because you haven’t followed health and safety regulations, you won’t be able to make a claim.
 In contrast, if you follow procedure, and the accident arises due to negligence on behalf of your employer, you would have a viable case.
 You can get more information about workers’ compensation online.
-When you’re at work, read safety notices, look out for warning signs, and make sure you use any protective equipment that is provided for you.
-If you have any questions or queries about health and safety, don’t hesitate to speak to your boss.
+When you’re at work; read safety notices, look out for warning signs, and make sure you use any protective equipment such as latex or nitrile gloves (which are available from retailers such as Unigloves) that are provided for you.

 Correct your posture